CHMTL/verovio/README.md

 This repository is for development of CHMTL Verovio, a library and standalone tool for generating mensural notation.
-We're using the _develop-mensural_ branch for ??.
-Th below information is from the README for the standard version of Verovio.
+To facilitate working with the developers of standard Verovio, we're using the _develop-mensural_ branch for development instead of the usual master branch.
+The below information is from the README for the standard version of Verovio.

 ----